-These are two distinct names an applications of manually moving lymph within the body gently and to improve health.
+There are two distinct names or applications for manually moving lymph within the body gently so to improve health.

 Manual Lymph Drainage commonly referred to as MLD was developed by Emil Vodder PhD and his wife, Estrid Vodder, ND in the 1930’s.
 It’s often called the “Vodder Technique”.